drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/too_many_center.png){: loading=lazy }
 ### Asymmetric Route

-Asymmetric synthesis aims at the direct preparation of the target molecule with the proper chirality.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/asymmetric-route-94b72856'><i class='fa fa-play' aria-hidden='true'></i></button>Asymmetric synthesis aims at the direct preparation of the target molecule with the proper chirality.
 Brilliant molecule builders such as Woodward, Corey, Kishi, Nicolaou and others succeeded in synthesizing complicated chiral molecules with intelligent science and fine art.
 Thanks to their heroic efforts, an expanding arsenal of tools is now available in synthetic chemistry for the preparation of chiral molecules.
 Chirality can be introduced either through chiral reagents or chiral catalysts.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer